 Building Unique Futures Together

-Woodlands Meed is a special school for 2-19 year olds for children and young people with a wide range of special needs.
-Pupils aged 2-14 attend our School site.
-Older students, attend the College site for pupils aged 14-19.
+Woodlands Meed is a special school for 2-19 year old children and young people with a wide range of special needs.
+Pupils aged 2-14 attend our School site, those aged 14-19 attend the College site.
 Both sites are in Burgess Hill, West Sussex.

 Prospective Parents can view our Parents Information Booklet through the button on the left below.
 Woodlands Meed's strapline is 'Building Unique Futures Together' which reminds us all of our vision to offer an appropriate personalised pathway through education for all our pupils.
 We want this to lead to positive outcomes for all our students and also to ensure every member of the school community feels safe and secure.
 The Governors' Vision Statement is available at the link below.